wolfd/Mobile-Proto-16/lesson 1/README.md

 #### 2. Non-master branches?
 1. Each of these branch should mostly have one (maybe two if you are pair-programming a feature) person working on it.
 2. Each branch should add a significant working change to the master.
 Usually each branch adds a working feature to the master.
 Occassionally you will have a small bug that can be fixed in a few lines of code.
-3. Simply branch off master, make the change, and open a pull request to merge your fix.
+Simply branch off master, make the change, and open a pull request to merge your fix.

 #### 3. Issues:
 1. Labels:
 ![labels](images/labels.png)
 Every time you notice a bug, add it to the issues with the label “bug”.
 Whenever you/team decide to add a new features, enhancements can be used.
-Maybe there is a bug in the library you use which is out of your capability to fix…”wontfix”.
+You can use labels to prioritize certain fixed.
 You can also assign people to issues so that teammates don’t step into each other’s work.
-You also get an idea about what a teammate is working on.
-Seriously, you can use these labels anyway to your and your team’s productivity.
+You can see what your teammates are working on.

 2. Milestones:
 ![milestones](images/milestones.png)